Putting user experience first enables success in digitisation projects.

 MINIMUM VIABLE PRODUCT

 In our world, a complex environment, nothing is surely predictable.
-The risk that comes with a conservative project approach based on the waterfall model is a changed environment before end of the project when the product is delivered to the end user.
+The biggest risk coming with a conservative project approach based on a waterfall model is our ever changing environment.
+Requirements change before the product is ready to be delivered to the end user.

 Our agile approach aims on the possibility to implement changes during the actual building process.
 Thus, the product is built in steps, beginning with an MVP version (minimum viable product).

-If functionality of a product cannot bed reduced further without jeopardising the main use case, the product then is minimum but still viable.
+If functionality of a product cannot be reduced further without jeopardising the main use case, the product then is minimum but still viable.

 In result, this agile approach enables fastest possible user feedback and therefore quickest development cycles.
 These are the foundation for achieving the most valuable outcome in the fastest possible way and therefore successful digitisation initiatives.